 Once you have a process for making money with your business, then you might consider getting a loan.
 I would only suggest getting a loan if your business is making a profit & you have a process for turning a $1 into $2. (or you have a proven track record for making money with your previous projects)

-Use our sponsor Fundera to get your PPP money for your business.
-Click here to put in your PPP request.Fall in the love with the process of helping people and providing value & the money will follow.
+Use our sponsor Incfile to get free LLC setup and biz help.
+Click Here for Free LLC SetupFall in the love with the process of helping people and providing value & the money will follow.
 Click To Tweet

 Far too many times, I have seen people get loans just to purchase business cards, rent office space, buy office supplies and even hire staff without having a real business.
 Before you start, you should always fast-track your ideas to determine profitability.